Exchange-Traded Funds (ETF) Definition

 #4 – Currency Funds

-One of the main purposes of investing in currencies is to provide a hedge to exposure in local currency.
+One of the primary purposes of investing in currencies is to provide a hedge to exposure in local currency.
 For example, having exposure in GBP may provide gains when Dollar depreciates in global markets.
 Currency funds thereby provide a cheaper means to have such kind of exposure.

 #5 – Real Estate Funds

-These funds are more volatile than fixed-income funds but are more attractive as these funds are liable to provide ninety percent of the income to Fund holders, thereby generating better returns while assuming slightly more volatility.
+These funds are more volatile than fixed-income funds.
+Still, they are more attractive as these funds are liable to provide ninety percent of the income to Fund holders, thereby generating better returns while assuming slightly more volatility.

 #6 – Special Funds

 Foreign Markets fund, Derivative funds, Inverse ETFs, leveraged funds are other complex structured funds which are sought by investors having specific requirements.
-Although, little less liquid then the conventional ETFs, these funds are held by Corporates to hedge exposure/ invest in markets specific to their business.
+Although a little less liquid then the conventional ETFs, these funds are held by Corporates to hedge exposure/ invest in markets specific to their business.

 ETF NAV Calculations and Trading

 - It gives an indicative direction of funds (whether it is Over or Underpriced).

 - The Closing NAV can be used for Mark to market purpose.